Analysis | No more changing clocks? History says be careful what you wish for on daylight saving time.

 In a Roper poll conducted in February and March, just 30 percent remained in favor of year-round daylight saving time, while a majority favored switching times again.
 Louis Harris polling in March showed just 19 percent of people said it had been a good idea, while about twice as many — 43 percent — said it was a bad one.

 A big reason for the about-face?
 Whatever benefits might have been gleaned by giving people more sunlight in the evening during the winter, it also meant longer, darker mornings.
 Parents were suddenly sending their kids to school in the cold and the dark for months on end.
 As the Capital Weather Gang noted, such a change means the sun wouldn’t rise before 8 a.m. in Washington for more than two and a half months, between late November and mid-February.
-The morning darkness would linger even longer further north.
+The morning darkness would linger even longer farther north.

 Polling later that year — after the dark mornings had waned — was more mixed, with an Opinion Research poll in September showing 31 percent of people strongly favored the idea and 42 percent strongly opposed it.
 But even that wasn’t good.
 And the idea was abandoned shortly before the next round of morning darkness would descend in the winter of 1974-75.